Alloway Township School District

-The Alloway Township School District is a public school district that serves students in pre-kindergarten through eighth grade from Alloway Township in Salem County, New Jersey, United States.
+The Alloway Township School District is a public school district that serves students in pre-kindergarten through eighth grade from Alloway Township in Salem County, in the U.S. state of New Jersey.

-As of the 2018–19 school year, the district, comprising one school, had an enrollment of 365 students and 28.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.8:1.
+As of the 2023–24 school year, the district, comprised of one school, had an enrollment of 294 students and 30.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 9.6:1.

-The district is classified by the New Jersey Department of Education as being in District Factor Group "DE", the fifth-highest of eight groupings.
+The district had been classified by the New Jersey Department of Education as being in District Factor Group "DE", the fifth-highest of eight groupings.
 District Factor Groups organize districts statewide to allow comparison by common socioeconomic characteristics of the local districts.
 From lowest socioeconomic status to highest, the categories are A, B, CD, DE, FG, GH, I and J.

 Students in public school for grades nine through twelve attend Woodstown High School in Woodstown, which serves students from Pilesgrove Township and Woodstown, along with students from Alloway Township, Oldmans Township and Upper Pittsgrove Township who attend the high school as part of sending/receiving relationships with the Woodstown-Pilesgrove Regional School District.
-As of the 2018–19 school year, the high school had an enrollment of 603 students and 48.6 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.4:1.
+As of the 2023–24 school year, the high school had an enrollment of 537 students and 52.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.3:1.

 School

-Alloway Township School serves students in grades PreK-8.
-The school had an enrollment of 362 students as of the 2017-18 school year.
+Alloway Township School served 289 students in grades PreK–8 in the 2023–24 school year.